riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/030_repeater/en/20_repeater.md

 # Repeater

-The `Repeater` control renders a collection of items from `DataSource` property using a template:
+The `Repeater` control renders a collection of items from its `DataSource` property using a template:

 ```dothtml
 <dot:Repeater DataSource="{value: Items}">